Shortlisted for the Finlandia Junior Prize, this book includes three utterly charming tales with a tail.

 Dealing with themes of grief, friendship and loneliness, Fox Tales is an utterly gorgeous book that’ll capture the imaginations of 3+ readers while teaching them important life lessons.
 Its three stories tackle the fragility of life, whilst bringing forwards its richness and joy.

 Kaija Pannula (b.
-1970) is the Finlandia Prize-nominated author of Fox Tales, which was illustrated by Netta Lehtola (b.
+1970) is the Finlandia Prize-nominated author of Fox Tails, which was illustrated by Netta Lehtola (b.
 1996).
 At just 23-years-old, Lehtola was 2019’s youngest Finlandia Prize nominee.
-Using her background in graphic design, Lehtola’s gorgeous illustrations show the fox tending to his roses, skiing on his toes and painting pictures.
+Using her background in graphic design, Lehtola’s gorgeous illustrations show the fox tending to his roses, skiing with his shadow and painting pictures.

 “Netta Lehtonen’s colourful pictures perfectly complement these stories, which tackle themes of friendship, loneliness and loss.
 Could this become a classic like The Little Prince or The Frog and the Toad series?” — HS Viikko newspaper